drzwave/GeographicLocationCC/README.md

 Z-Wave Geographic Location CC V2 adds the ability to report or store the GPS coordinates of a device to within centimeter resolution.
+Common use-cases for Geographic Location CC are sensor networks using Z-Wave Long Range (ZWLR).
+ZWLR has over 2 miles of RF range which can result in an area of 16 square miles.
+Thus, a reliable method of locating sensors in this large area is needed for a variety of applications.

 Typically the accuracy of most GPS receivers is at best a few meters.
 Expensive GPS receivers can achieve centimeter resolution but those would typically not be used for IoT.
+GeoLocCC is handy when performing RF Range testing as the actual location of the device can be reported if a GPS recevier is connected.
+Heat maps can be generated showing exactly where the DUT is on a map and the signal quality.
+Typical applications use a phone app to store the GPS coordinates to save on the cost of the GPS receiver connected to an IoT device.
+The GPS coordinates can be recorded when the device is included into the network or at some point during the commissioning process once the final location has been established.

 # Getting Started